dramaticamo/smart-campus-api/README.md

 ### JAX-RS Resource Lifecycle

 In JAX-RS, a new object is created for each request.
-This helps avoid problems when many users use the API at the same time.
-In this project, static HashMaps are used to store data so it is shared between requests.
+This helps avoid issues when multiple users access the API at the same time.
+In this project, static HashMaps are used so the data is shared across requests.

 ---

 ### HATEOAS

-HATEOAS means the API can give links to other endpoints in the response.
-This helps users understand how to use the API without reading documentation.
+HATEOAS means the API can return links to other endpoints.
+This helps users navigate the API without needing extra documentation.

 ---

 ### QueryParam vs PathParam

-Query parameters are used for filtering, like:
+Query parameters are used for filtering, for example:

 ```
 /sensors?type=CO2
 ```

-This is better than putting it in the path because it is more flexible.
+This is better than using path parameters because it allows more flexible searching.

 ---

 ### DELETE Idempotency

-DELETE is idempotent, which means if you send the same DELETE request many times, the result will be the same.
-The resource will be deleted once, and nothing changes after that.
+DELETE is idempotent, which means sending the same DELETE request multiple times gives the same result.
+The resource is deleted once and does not change after that.

 ---

 ### HTTP 422 vs 404

-HTTP 422 is used when the request is correct but the data inside it is wrong.
+HTTP 422 is used when the request is correct but the data inside is invalid.
 For example, creating a sensor with a room that does not exist.
-This is better than 404 because the endpoint exists, but the data is invalid.
+404 is used when the resource itself is not found.

 ---

+### Media Type Mismatch

+If a client sends data in a different format like text or XML instead of JSON, the API will reject it.
+JAX-RS returns a 415 Unsupported Media Type error.
+This ensures only valid formats are accepted.

+---

+### Sub-resource Pattern

+The sub-resource locator pattern helps organise the API into smaller parts.
+It separates logic into different classes, making the code easier to manage and understand.

+---

 ### Security

-If we return full error messages, users can see internal system details.
-This can be dangerous.
-So this project uses a global exception handler to return simple error messages.
+If detailed error messages or stack traces are returned, users may see internal system information such as class names, file paths, and server details.
+This can be a security risk because attackers can use this information to understand how the system works.

+To prevent this, the API uses a global exception handler to return simple error messages instead of exposing internal details.

 ---

 ### Logging

-Logging is done using JAX-RS filters.
-This records every request and response.
-It is better than writing logging code in every method.
+Logging is implemented using JAX-RS filters.
+This allows requests and responses to be logged in one place instead of repeating code in every method.

 ---